Or do we just say, ‘the hell with it all!’???

 Ma: You gotta keep clear.
 The family’s a-breakin’ up.
 You gotta keep clear.

-Over the past two years, we have spent more time and devoted more space to the issue of the illegal invasion of America.
-I have begun to know how Doug Thompson of Capitol Hill Blue feels every so often – ”It’s time to wake up and smell the coffee,” – because nobody really seems to give a shit!
+two years, we have spent more time and devoted more space to the issue of the illegal invasion of America (even devoting a now defunct web-site, ‘No Stinking Amnesty‘ to the subject).
+I have begun to know how Doug Thompson, founder of Capitol Hill Blue felt every so often – “It’s time to wake up and smell the coffee,” – because nobody really seems to give a shit!

 “C’mon Captain, take some time away from it all.
 Take a roll in the hay with the wife, smoke a joint with your son – relax man – you’ve done your time – let someone else pick up the pace.
 Chill out!
-While Junior was whacking off in a coffin, you served about eighteen months more in country than John Kerry…you took your oath…defended the nation – for some other oil company – came home, took your licks, stood up like a man and got on with your life.
+While Junior was whacking off in a coffin, you served about eighteen months more in country than John Kerry – you took your oath and defended the nation – for some other oil company – came home, took your licks, stood up like a man and got on with your life.

-You made a couple of great kids – who still seem to get lost on the road-map of life occasionally – and now you’ve got a couple of grandchildren who mean the world to you.
+You made a couple of great kids – who still seem to get lost on the road-map of life occasionally – and now you have three grandchildren who mean the world to you.
 Take some time off Cap’n – the problems of the world will still be there when you get back.
 What’s a few months or a few years anyway???”

 Well up your’s Jack!
-Yes, I took an oath to ”uphold and defend the Constitution against all enemies – both foreign and domestic.”
-That oath was taken on November 7, 1965 and over 40 years later – I still stand by that oath.
-You see, an oath is nothing more than your commitment – your binding word – and Pilgrim, words are what men live by!
+Yes, I took an oath to “uphold and defend the Constitution against all enemies – both foreign and domestic.”
+That oath was taken on November 7, 1965 and over 50 years later – I still stand by that oath.
+You see, an oath is nothing more than your commitment – “your binding word” – and Pilgrim, words are what men live by!